qri-io/rfcs/text/0002-qri_dataset_definition.md

 Datasets are modeled around the metaphor of a _file_ to help settle the question of dataset granularity & relations between datasets.
-By equating a dataset to a document (file), it naturally follows that a dataset is one "thing". and relating it to "other things" is process of linking across files.
+By equating a dataset to a document (file), it naturally follows that a dataset is one "thing" and relating it to "other things" is the process of linking across files.
 By orienting around documents instead of "packages", we simplify the mental model presented to the end user.
 Collating dataset documents into a collection or package is the subject of future research.